jweber/SlackBotNet/readme.md

 .NET Standard compatible client for the [Real Time Messaging API](https://api.slack.com/rtm).

-NOTE: This library is not currently full-featured and may be have unexpected issues.
+NOTE: This library is not currently full-featured and may have unexpected issues.
 Please open issues when they are discovered.
-Pull requests are also greatly appreciated.
+Pull requests are greatly appreciated.

 ## Getting Started